Sreekaram: Production

 In October 2018, it was reported that Nani was approached for a project by 14 Reels Entertainment's Ram and Gopi Achanta.
 Directed by debutant filmmaker Kishore Reddy, the lead would play the role of a farmer.
 However, Sharwanand was confirmed for the role.
 Titled Sreekaram, the film was launched formally with a puja ceremony on 30 June 2019 at the office of 14 Reels Plus with Sukumar clapping the first shot.
-The film was based of Kiran Abbavaram's short film of the same name.
+The film was based on Kiran Abbavaram's short film of the same name.

-With Priyanka Arul Mohan was cast in a lead role in July 2019.
-Principal photography of the film was commenced in August 2019 in Hyderabad.
+Priyanka Mohan was cast in a lead role in July 2019.
+Principal photography of the film commenced in August 2019 in Hyderabad.
 Village portions were scheduled to be filmed near Anantapur and Tirupati in November 2019.

-The final leg of the film's shoot was scheduled in March 2020 at Hyderabad.
+The final leg of the film's shoot was scheduled in March 2020 in Hyderabad.
 However, the shoot was postponed due to the COVID-19 pandemic lockdown in India.
-The filming was resumed in October 2020 and completed a 20-day long schedule at Tirupati.
+Filming resumed in October 2020 and a 20-day schedule was completed in Tirupati.